Some posts contain compensated links. Please read this disclaimer for more info.

 One of the first things you should do in Saranda is going for a stroll on the Hasan Tahsini Boulevard.
 This beautiful pedestrian seaside walkway lies on the north shore of the little bay of Saranda.

 The boulevard offers beach access, while many bars and cafes serve a variety of drinks and snacks.
-In summer, there are fun markets to explore, too, which are exceptional places to find souvenirs.
+There are fun markets to explore in summer, too, which are exceptional places to find souvenirs.
 This makes for a top-notch first impression of the city.